Saints draft picks 2023: All of New Orleans’ selections, NFL draft results, team order - ProFootballTalk

 New Orleans had two first round picks last year, selecting WR Chris Olave (11th overall) and OT Trevor Penning (19th overall).
 Olave made an immediate impact, leading the team in targets, receptions and receiving yards (1,042).
 Penning played just six games in an injury-riddled rookie season and is now coming off a second foot surgery.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Saints will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Saints will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 New Orleans Saints 2023 NFL Draft picks: